How is kidney cancer found?

 Intravenous pyelogram (IVP)

 An IVP is an x-ray of the kidney taken after a special dye is put into a vein.
 This dye travels from the blood into the kidneys and then passes into the ureters and bladder.
-X-rays taken can help find a cancer or show damage caused by the tumor.
+The dye shows up on x-rays, which can help find a cancer or show damage caused by the tumor.
 But this test is not often used when kidney cancer is suspected.

 Like the IVP, this x-ray test uses a contrast dye.
-A small thin tube called a catheter is usually threaded up a large artery in your leg into the artery leading to your kidney (the renal artery).
-It can help outline the blood vessels feeding a kidney tumor, which in turn helps doctors plan surgery for some patients to remove the tumor.
-Angiography can be done as a part of the CT or MRI scan instead of as a separate test.
+A small thin tube called a catheter is usually threaded up a large artery in your leg and into the artery leading to your kidney (the renal artery).
+It can help outline the blood vessels feeding a kidney tumor, which in turn helps doctors plan surgery to remove the tumor.

 A chest x-ray can show if the cancer has spread to the lungs.
-The lungs are a common site of kidney cancer spread.
-This is very unlikely unless the cancer is very advanced.
+The lungs are a common site of kidney cancer spread, but this is very unlikely unless the cancer is advanced.

-Biopsies are not often used to diagnose kidney tumors.
-A surgeon can usually tell from imaging tests if an operation is needed.
-But a biopsy may be done if other tests have not shown for sure that there is a cancer.
+Biopsies are not often used to diagnose kidney cancers.
+A surgeon can usually tell from imaging tests if surgery is needed.
+But a biopsy may be done if other tests haven’t shown for sure that there is a cancer.

 There are 2 types of biopsies.
 For either type of biopsy, the skin where the biopsy needle is to be put in is numbed first.
 The needle is then guided into place using CT or ultrasound.